calciver/brats17/README.md

+# Updates on this fork
+The original repository was last edited over 2 years ago, and many libraries have become out of date.
+This repo serves to make the code base compatible with Google Colab.

 # Overview
 This repository provides source code and pre-trained models for brain tumor segmentation with BraTS dataset.
 The method is detailed in [1], and it won the 2nd place of MICCAI 2017 BraTS Challenge.
 In addition, it is adapted to deal with BraTS 2015 dataset.